 by Erwin G. Krasnow, Doug Ferber & Bishop Cheen

 Deal flow speaks volumes about the entrepreneurial appetite for broadcast properties, and with the FCC’s broadcast incentive auction drawing closer, Garvey Schubert Barer attorney Erwin G. Krasnow ([email protected]), DEFcom Advisors CEO Doug Ferber ([email protected]) and SNL Kagan Analyst/Consultant Bishop Cheen ([email protected]) have written an extensive commentary de-bunking common auction myths.
-Previously, they covered the myth of “the greater fool strategy”.
+Our fourth installment discussed the myth that broadcast cash flow is easy to calculate.

 Erwin Krasnow co-chairs the Communications Group of Garvey Schubert Barer, is Washington counsel to the Media Financial Management Association and former NAB general counsel.
 He has represented sellers and buyers of broadcasting, cable, tower and telecommunications properties in transactions totaling in excess of $21 billion.
 Reach him at: [email protected]/